tylergaw/webvtt-cuemarker/README.md

   - Space bar for play/pause toggling
   - Left/right arrow for seeking through the video
   - Period "." for marking in/out points of each cue
-2. After each out point is set, the cue time is logged to the console in WebVTT format:
+2. After each out point is set, the cue time is output in WebVTT format:
 `00:01:20.123 --> 00:05:10.212`

 ## Usage